Introduce yourself. What is your name and where are you from?

 It’s a toss-up between the spring and summer.
-There is an activeness and crispness in the air during the spring that ignites and excites me.
+There is activeness and crispness in the air during the spring that ignites and excites me.
 In the spring there is always something going on, and it feels amazing outside all the time.
-But the summers are amazing, because I feel like you get to see Oxford at its truest form.
+But the summers are amazing because I feel like you get to see Oxford in its truest form.
 It is slow and quaint.
 It is full of warm colors and families are actively about town with the lack of college students.
 If you want to truly get the best experience of Oxford, I think you should spend a summer here and discover the personality of the city that captivates so many people.

 Has anything crazy happened during your years as an undergraduate student?

-I had to the opportunity to study abroad in the fall semester of my junior year in Florence, Italy.
+I had the opportunity to study abroad in the fall semester of my junior year in Florence, Italy.
 My friend and I took a trip to Salzburg and Vienna, Austria, and while we were in Salzburg we stayed in a hostel.
 On our way back to the hostel there were these people dressed in costumes that looked like giant, hairy demons with rattles on their backs and whips in their hands.
 They were blocking the doors and when we hesitated they walked up to us and began whipping at our legs.
 It was terrifying, and we ran past them.
 We found out later that this was a common thing to happen during Krampus (look it up, it’s wild), which we were not aware was happening.
-We laugh about it now, but in the moment it was terrifying.
+We laugh about it now, but at the moment it was terrifying.